Paola62010/cookbook/README.md

 ### Environment variables and ALLOWED_HOSTS

 Create an <span>env.py</span> file.
 The following variables are required for this project:
-- SECRET_KEY: any key you like.
+- SECRET_KEY: any randomly generated key.
-- CLOUDINARY_URL: Copy your CLOUDINARY_URL e.g. API Environment Variable from Cloudinary Dashboard (a free account with [Cloudinary](https://cloudinary.com/) is required).
+- CLOUDINARY_URL: Copy your CLOUDINARY_URL e.g. API Environment Variable from Cloudinary Dashboard (a free account with [Cloudinary](https://cloudinary.com/) is needed for this).
 - DATABASE_URL: This is the value of DATABASE_URL in Heroku (step 5 of the next section), located in the Settings Tab, in Config Vars.

 In <span>settings.py</span> make sure to correct the ALLOWED_HOSTS values to use your localhost and Heroku app name.